tuxd3v/tools/docs/README.md

-Tools, Repository for Several needed situations..
+Tools - Repository for several aditional tools..
 ---

 ARCH report, Compiler flags for that arch, Cluster check when you have more than one Cluster type( BIG.little ), etc..